vim-advent-calendar/vimways.org/content/2019/Vims-default-colors/index.md

 ## Colorschemes

 One day I thought I'd set about creating a minimal colorscheme for Vim.
 The idea of having minimal highlighting to force a fuller reading and comprehension of code intrigued me and I wanted to try it for myself.
-Plus working with a minimal set of highlights ought to make this a simple endevour, or so I thought.
+Plus working with a minimal set of highlights ought to make this a simple endeavour, or so I thought.
 And lo I found myself in another one of Vim's idiosyncratic rabbit holes, something I seem to have an unfortunate knack for.

 To be very clear this is not an article about recommending minimal colorschemes or how to write colorschemes.
 This is simply a journey I went on and sharing what I learnt about Vim along the way.